 This is not a reserving assumption, but it does provide an indication of the speed at which claims are assumed to be reported.
-For the branch's major categories of business, weighted by expected ultimate premiums for the underwriting year, these were (in years)
+For the branch's major categories of business, weighted by expected ultimate premiums for the underwriting year, these were (in years):

-2021 2020
+2022 2021

-Proportional, Property & Marine 1 22 1 19
+Proportional, Property & Marine: 1.44 1.22

-Proportional, Casualty 3 92 3 92
+Proportional, Casualty: 3.65 3.92

-Non-proportional, Property & Marine 0 95 0 96
+Non-proportional, Property & Marine: 0.95 0.95

-Non-proportional, Casualty 4 88 4 95
+Non-proportional, Casualty: 4.68 4.88

-Run-off loss ratio
+Run-off loss ratios

-These were selected having regard to emerging experience for older underwriting years and to the pricing levels and conditions achieved in more recent underwriting years (where experience to date may not yet be sufficiently reliable, particularly for long-tailed lines of business) Loss ratio selection for the latest underwriting years also considered both direct and indirect impact of COVID-19 on the relevant lines of business implicitly
+These were selected having regard to emerging experience for older underwriting years and to the pricing levels and conditions achieved in more recent underwriting years (where experience to date may not yet be sufficiently reliable, particularly for long-tailed lines of business).
+Loss ratio selection for underwriting years 2020 and 2021 also considered the impact of current high inflation which may not have been sufficiently priced for at the time of underwriting.